© 1991-2010 Jerry Emanuelson

 Respiratory diseases are a major cause of disability and death.
 One recent study in France showed that bronchitis alone was the ultimate cause of 5 percent of all deaths.
 Many elderly people, or others with weak immune systems, are hospitalized for an accidental injury or other illness, but die of pneumonia or bronchitis.

 Biostim can be legally imported from Europe for personal use.
 Usual dosage is two tablets per day for 8 days, then wait 3 weeks and take one tablet per day for 8 days, then wait another 3 weeks and take one tablet a day for 8 days.
-This sequence can be repeated once a year at a cost of about $40 per year.
+This sequence can be repeated once a year.

 Vitamin D is necessary for a healthy immune system.
 The current recommended daily allowances of vitamin D in the United States will result in a severe vitamin D deficiency in most people.
 Most people will benefit by taking 2000 international units of vitamin D every day.
 A dosage of 5000 units per day of vitamin D per day is safe and beneficial for most people.
 The levels of vitamin D recommended by medical officials for the past several decades have resulted in countless millions of premature deaths due to vitamin D deficiency.